MicrosoftDocs/bot-docs/articles/nodejs/global-handlers.md

 Should this be moved to where we discuss dialogs stacks -->

 You may notice that within the previous examples, the [endConversation][EndConversation] method ends the conversation when the user's task is completed.
-The *endConversation* method not only clears the dialog stack, it also clears the [session.privateConversationData][PrivateConversationData] variable that is persisted to storage.
+The **endConversation** method not only clears the dialog stack, it also clears the [session.privateConversationData][PrivateConversationData] variable that is persisted to storage.
 That means you can use **privateConversationData** to save state relative to the current task.
 As long as you call **endConversation** when the task is completed all of this state is automatically cleaned up.

 Your bot can also end a conversation by using an [endConversationAction][endConversationAction].

+## Next steps

+The examples in this topic demonstrated how to bind actions to dialogs using regular expressions in a 'matches' clause.
+See [Recognize intent][RecognizeIntent] to learn how to specify recognizers in a 'matches' clause instead of using regular expressions.

 ## Additional resources

+- [matches][matches]
 - [Designing conversation flow](~/bot-design-conversation-flow.md)

 <!--